The Ixtlan Cave Exploration Project

 The making of the longest single-entrance underwater cave in the world

 by Ivo Kalushev, leader of the ATI Cave Exploration Team – Yucatan, Mexico

-Ivo is the former owner of the Roke Speleology school in Europe, with 25 years of cave exploration and teaching experience as a Technical Speleology and Emergency Cave Rescue Instructor Trainer and as the exploration team leader on several significant European long-term projects, Ivo is the leader of the ATI Cave Exploration Team and the owner of the Diving Mexico cave diving school.
+Ivo is the director the the speleology division of the EMKGI, leader of the ATI Cave Exploretion team of the E.Martel Speleology Club, with 30 years of cave exploration and teaching experience as a Technical Speleology and Emergency Cave Rescue Instructor Trainer and as the exploration team leader on several significant European long-term projects, Ivo is the owner of the Diving Mexico cave diving school.
 He currently teaches only specialized exploration-specific courses to certified cave divers and instructors.

 Over the years I was asked repeatedly to tell the story of the Ixtlan Cave discovery and exploration.
 I am not a very good writer and English is not my native tongue, and the whole story would make for a very big book, but maybe this short article could be inspiring to someone.
 I hope you enjoy it.

 Everything started in a simple way.
 On a warm and humid day in early 2013 we were led by a group of Mayan guides to yet another place in the Yucatan jungle.
 We had been looking for a cenote property to buy with very specific requirements – I was looking at areas where geologically it was possible for single entrance caves to exist.
 There are not many such areas in the peninsula, so we had been going through these experiences for months.
 Every trip started with great promises and we did the inevitable arduous and sweaty jungle hike, in the end only to find ourselves in front of yet another totally disappointing swamp in the jungle.
 I knew the routine by heart, my expectations were zero…